mRamiroGonzalez/DeliveryGuy/README.md

 Makes requests based on a JSON file.
 See my blog page [here](https://mramirogonzalez.github.io/Using-DeliveryGuy/) for more infos.

-Returns 1 when all the expected response codes match.
+Returns 0 when all the expected response codes match, -1 otherwise

 ## Installation
 You need to have Erlang & Elixir installed